hudahumaira/LSIT-bookstore/README.md

-# LSIT-bookstore
-Large Scale IT and Cloud Computing Project - Bookstore as an IT-supported business proccess
+# Large Scale IT and Cloud Computing Project - Bookstore as an IT-supported business proccess